Baltimore County Fire Department

 The Baltimore County Fire Department (B.Co.F.D.) provides fire protection and emergency medical services to the 800,000 residents of Baltimore County, Maryland.
 The department consists of both county operated and full-time staffed stations and independent volunteer companies located throughout the county.

-In 2018, the department responded to 144,919 calls for help.
+As of 2019, it had 1,043 members.
+In 2022, the department responded to 155,066 calls for help, 105,776 of which were EMS related.

 History

 Sworn in as fire chief on July 1, 2019, Joanne R. Rund became the first female chief to be permanently appointed to the position.

+In June 2023 a vote of no confidence was taken, issued by the firefighter's union, criticizing the fire chiefs for poor morale, inconsistent disciplinary procedures, unsafe decisions and falsifying documents.

 Stations and apparatus

 As of 2020, the department is composed of 25 career staffed fire stations.
 Stations 1,4,6 and 7 have 2 Engines.

 Volunteer companies

 The department is also supported by 29 volunteer fire companies, which respond to emergencies within their respective jurisdictions.
-Station 30 has 3 engines while other stations have 2 engines.
-Each company is organized as an independent corporation under the Baltimore County Volunteer Fireman's Association (BCVFA).
+Station 30 has 3 engines while many other stations have 2 engines.
+Each company is organized as an independent corporation under the Baltimore County Volunteer Firefighter's Association (BCVFA).